 You usually have to wait a few days or up to 2 weeks for the physicist and your radiotherapy doctor to create your treatment plan.

 You then get an appointment for your first session of radiotherapy.

 Having your treatment

 To have the treatment you lie on a radiotherapy couch.
 The radiographers help you to get into the right position and put on any moulds that you may need.

 Once you are in the right position your radiographers leave you alone in the room.
 This is so they are not exposed to radiation.
-You are alone for between 15 and 30 minutes.
+You are alone for around 15 to 30 minutes.
 Your radiographers watch you carefully on a closed circuit television screen (CCTV) and can speak to you through an intercom.

 You can't feel anything when you actually have the treatment.
 It doesn’t hurt but the couch is hard and you might feel uncomfortable.

 The machine may beep from time to time.